bertrandPiccard/AnsibleTower_mysql/README.md

 There are 2 playbooks:

 - **mysql-playbook**: That uses a role from [geerlingguy](https://github.com/geerlingguy/ansible-role-mysql), which install MySQL on almost any kind of OS and a second role that creates a database and fill it data.
 - **mysql-upgrade**: It uses mysql-upgrade role to uninstall and install a specific version of MySQL.
+Warning, no backup are made before updating.

 Roles: